This entry includes a walking tour! Take the tour.

 Like most aspiring American artists of his generation, Gari Melchers pursued European training, acquiring a solid academic foundation that served him well as a figure painter.
 At an early age and continuing throughout his career he was a critical and commercial success.
 As an expatriate with studios in Paris, Holland, and Germany, he built his reputation on an astonishing array of themes, including portraiture, murals, the nude, everyday scenes of the working-class Dutch, the traditional sphere of women and their children, and finally, figurative landscapes.
 He is recognized for his penchant for exuberant color and the diversity of his artistic approaches, working in a style that can be broadly characterized as academic realism or naturalism, sometimes incorporating symbolist and religious overtones, and executing landscapes marked by gestural brushwork and sensitivity to atmospheric light and color, qualities causing Melchers to be associated with the American impressionism.
 For a time, his name slipped from prominence, but his work reflects an important phase of American artistic life as it came of age in the modern world and occasionally commands blue chip prices in today’s art market.
 GMHS at Belmont has become a “must” destination for lovers of early 20th -century American painting.
 The site is perhaps most attractive to visitors because of the intimate glimpse it provides into the life of a creative genius who equally rubbed elbows with the rich and famous and his own rural neighbors.

-While the artist maintained commercial headquarters in Manhattan after 1916, Gari and Corinne Melchers purchased the late 18th -century Belmont estate in 1916 to serve as a welcome respite from their travels and his hectic work schedule in the city.
+While the artist maintained commercial headquarters in Manhattan after 1916, Gari and Corinne Melchers purchased the early 19-century Belmont estate in 1916 to serve as a welcome respite from their travels and his hectic work schedule in the city.
 Portrait clients, having heard about this picturesque retreat, often chose to sit for the artist at Belmont rather than in the city.
 And then too, Melchers discovered such endless beauty and inspiration in his garden, the surrounding village and its inhabitants, that one has to wonder how much rest he actually got.
 This became the idyllic setting for the couple to entertain family and friends, with a guest list often including prominent figures of the day like Calvin Coolidge and David Lloyd George.

 Because the couple had no direct heirs, the house is largely undisturbed, being richly appointed with personal ephemera, and art and antiques inherited or collected throughout their travels and which reflect their very personal and eclectic tastes.
 Notable works include art by the American painter Raphael Peale; paintings by 17th -century old masters like Frans Snyders, Wybrant de Geest, and Bathazar van der Ast; and the work of his fellow American expatriates, George Hitchcock, Walter MacEwen and James J. Shannon.